Not all TBIs are created equal. In fact, there are several types of traumatic brain injury, some worse than others.

 There are two major categories of traumatic brain injuries: focal and diffuse injuries.

-Focal injuries are confined to only one area of the brain, where diffuse injuries are more widespread.
+Focal injuries affect only one area of the brain, where diffuse injuries are more widespread.

 We will look at some examples of both diffuse and focal brain injuries below.